lb0o/website/content/en/docs/operations/bundles/_index.md

 ### How to overwrite parameters for specific components

-You might want to overwrite specific options for the components.
-To achieve this, you must specify values in JSON or YAML format using the values-<component> option.
+You might want to overwrite specific options for the components.r To achieve this, you must specify values in JSON or YAML format using the values-<component> option.

 For example, if you want to overwrite `k8sServiceHost` and `k8sServicePort` for cilium,